zirtec12/Flipper_Zero-BadUsb/README.md

 # Before you start!

 Before you start ``you have to agree`` with the "Usage Agreement" down below.
-This project ``is just for learning pruposes``.
+This project ``is just for learning purposes``.
 Always ask for ``permission`` before running one of the scripts provided by me.
 I ``won't`` be responsible for any damage that you may cause.
 ![](header.png)
 ## Installation